 ||Tanshinone IIA is an estrogen receptor partial agonist with antiandrogenic properties, it has neuroprotective effects against cerebral ischemia/reperfusion injury and traumatic injury of the spinal cord in rats.
-Tanshinone IIA has anti-inflammatory and anti-oxidative properties, inhibit the release of inflammatory cytokines, such as, IL-1 β, IL-6 α, TNF-α.|
+Tanshinone IIA has anti-leukemia, anti-inflammatory and anti-oxidative properties, inhibits the release of inflammatory cytokines, such as, IL-1 β, IL-6 α, TNF-α.|

 |Ann Plast Surg.
 2015 Jun 20. |

 |Tanshinone IIA Inhibits Proliferation and Induces Apoptosis Through the Downregulation of Survivin in Keloid Fibroblasts.[Pubmed: 26101974]|

 First, KFs and normal skin fibroblasts (NSFs) were treated with various concentrations of Tanshinone IIA.
+Cell counting kit-8 (CCK-8) was used to assess the proliferative activity of KFs and NSFs, and flow cytometry was used to investigate the cell cycle and apoptosis in KFs.
 We found that the proliferation of all Tanshinone IIA-treated KFs was significantly decreased after treatment for 72 hours (P < 0.001).
 Also, NSFs treated with Tanshinone IIA did not exhibit noticeable effects compared with KFs.
 In addition, the percentages of G0/G1 cells in all Tanshinone IIA-treated KFs were significantly increased after treatment for 72 hours (P < 0.001).
 And the percentages of cells undergoing early apoptosis in all Tanshinone IIA-treated KFs were significantly increased after treatment for 120 hours (P < 0.001).
 Furthermore, the apoptosis antibody array kit and Western blot analysis revealed that Tanshinone IIA decreased survivin expression in KFs (P < 0.001).

 |Planta Med.
 2015 May;81(7):578-85. |